bsmith89/midas2-wiki/Home.md

 # Advanced: Building Your Own MIDASDB

-MIDAS2 users can locally build a new MIDASDB for a custom collection of genomes.
+MIDAS 2.0 users can locally build a new MIDASDB for a custom collection of genomes.
 The target layout of MIDASDB can refer to [this page](TODO).
 This page is focused specifically on the database construction commands.